Axe looms for Australia coach and captain in cricket crisis

 "We actually said to our cameramen: 'Go out.
 Have a look, boys.
 They are using something.'
 It's impossible for the ball to get altered like that on a cricket wicket where we knew there is a grass covering on," De Villiers told Australian radio station RSN927.

-Smith insisted it was the first time his team had cheated in this manner, but former England captain Michael Vaughan claimed he is "pretty sure" Australia were ball-tampering during their 4-0 victory in the Ashes earlier this year.
+Smith insisted it was the first time his team had cheated in this manner, but former England captain Michael Vaughan claimed he is "pretty sure" Australia were ball-tampering during their 4-0 victory in the Ashes, which finished earlier this year.

 "I look at the amount of tape some of the fielders have worn, particularly during the Ashes series at mid-on and mid-off.
 You don't have to name names, they know who they are," he told BBC Sport.